pierceray/ericcloninger.com/about.md

 All the photos on this site are original compositions.
 I shoot primarily with Pentax digital camera equipment with a variety of lenses and lighting adapters.
-Like most photographers, I'm not satisfied with any of my equipment.
+Like most photographers, I'm always longing for newer and better equipment.

 This site links to an interactive version of my resume that was built using Bootstrap 3.
 You can access [that site here](http://portfolio.ericcloninger.com) or by